 - Your products are high-quality

-If you have any questions about how The Rosette Network operates, what our relationship with suppliers looks like, and so on, you are welcome to ask them by sending us an email at email@example.com.
+If you have any questions about how The Rosette Network operates, what our relationship with suppliers looks like, and so on, you are welcome to ask us by sending us an email at email@example.com.

 Submit the initial application

-If you meet all of the basic requirements, we encourage you to submit an application to become a supplier for Rosette Fair Trade/The Rosette Network.
+If you meet all of the basic requirements, we encourage you to submit an application to become a supplier for Rosette Fair Trade/the Rosette Network.
 Please click here to access the application form.

 Quality assessment (if considered)

 If we are considering your company as a supplier, we may ask you to send a sample of the product(s) you’re hoping we’ll sell on Rosette Fair Trade.
 This allows us to ensure that your products will be a good fit for our customers.
 In cases where your products are already familiar to us, it may not be necessary to send a sample.